aws-samples/aws-online-data-migration-workshop/module4/README.md

 7. Under **SSH public** keys you need to copy in the public part of your ssh key that you created in the first part of this module

-    -   In a terminal run cat myAWSTransferSSHKey.pub
+    -   In your SSH session run the below command

+			cat myAWSTransferSSHKey.pub

     -   Copy the output and paste it into the console